robert-westenberger/knowledgebase/system-design/interview.md

 Different approaches should be presented, and their pros and cons, and explain why we prefer one approach over the other.

+## Step 7: Identifying and Resolving Bottlenecks
+Try and discuss as many bottlenecks as possible and different approaches to mitigate them.

 # Example Designing Twitter